osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 end aadlmodel;
 ```

-You can use copy-and-paste to copy the above into the editor, but if you type it directly, you can experience some of the syntwax-directed features of the aadl editor:
+You can use copy-and-paste to copy the above into the editor, but if you type it directly, you can experience some of the syntax-directed features of the aadl editor:

 * The editor automatically closes blocks.
 For example, when you type `process MyProcess` and enter a new line, the editor automatically inserts `end MyProcess;`.

 * You can access the automatic completion (a.k.a. _autocomplete_) feature by typing `CTRL + Space` in Windows or `Command + Space` in MacOS.
-This brings up a small context menu displaying options ofr who the current string in the editor can be completed.
+This brings up a small context menu displaying options for how the current string in the editor can be completed.
 For example, below shows the result of activating autocomplete after typing `syst`:
 ![Autocomplete](images/OSATEUserGuide/AutoComplete1.png)
-The menu shows that `syst` can be completed with the keywords `system`, and `system implementation`.
-In this case we  want `system implementaton`.
-You can select the compleletion with the moue or my using the arrow keys and hitting `return`.
+The menu shows that `syst` can be completed with the keywords `system` or `system implementation`.
+In this case, we want `system implementaton`.
+You can select the completion with the mouse or by using the arrow keys and hitting `return`.

   The list of completions also shows two more options.
-This are _templates_ that insert a more complete system type or system implementation declration into the text.
+These are _templates_ that insert a more complete system type or system implementation declaration into the text.

 * Autocompletion also works with declared names.
 For example, below shows the result of activating autocomplete after typing `My`:
 ![Autocomplete](images/OSATEUserGuide/AutoComplete2.png)
-In this case, autocomplet suggests the system type name `MySystem`.
-In particular, it _does not_ suggest the process type name `MyProcess` because it would be erroneous in the context of declarating a system implementation.
+In this case, autocomplete suggests the system type name `MySystem`.
+In particular, it _does not_ suggest the process type name `MyProcess` because it would be erroneous in the context of declaraing a system implementation.

 #### Error Markers

-As you type you will notcie that the editor underlines syntax errors in red.
+As you type you will notice that the editor underlines syntax errors in red.
 The right sidebar of the editor will also show a small red`x` indicating that an _error marker_ exists for that line of text.
 For example, before the declaration of the system implementation is completed, the package has several errors:

 ![Error Markers](images/OSATEUserGuide/Errors.png)

 The details of the error markers are visible in the `Problems` view.
 This is a standard Eclipse view.
-Despite the name _Problems_, not all markers necessarily makrk problems or errors.
+Despite the name _Problems_, not all markers necessarily mark problems or errors.
 Some OSATE analsyses generate information markers (visible with a blue `i`) as output.

 The details of a marker can also be seen by hovering over the icon in the editor sidebar.